epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 But i appreciate having played with this.
 It seems i'm not that into maths as i once thought.
 And that i love programming.
 Who would have thought?

 And how about you?
-What was on *your* mind while your eyes read this<span class="sidenote-number" /><span class="sidenote">Assuming they did, in which case: thank you very much for coming along.</span>?
+What was on *your* mind while your eyes read this?<span class="sidenote-number" /><span class="sidenote"> Assuming they did, in which case: thank you very much for coming along.</span>

 [fixed point]: https://en.wikipedia.org/wiki/Fixed_point_(mathematics)
 [6174]: https://en.wikipedia.org/wiki/6174_(number)